eps0003/GatherBot/README.md

    ```
    The bot has successfully established a connection with the Gather server and is ready for use
    ```
+   If the bot connects but then immediately disconnects, the RCON password in `.env` does not match the RCON password on the server

 Gather is now ready to go!

 ## Customisation